-Our audit was conducted for the purpose of forming opinions on the financial statements, the combining and individual fund financial statements and the budgetary comparisons.
+Our audit was conducted for the purpose of forming opinions on the financial statements and the budgetary comparisons.
 The other schedules required by Section 2.2.2 NMAC listed as other supplemental information in the table of contents are presented for purposes of additional analysis and are not a required part of the financial statements.